 - Are you able to map read and navigate using a compass?

 - Do you have a passion for the North York Moors National Park?

 - Do you want to develop new skills and learn more about the National Park?

-If you’re interested in learning more about the role of a Voluntary Ranger, please contact Julia Jewitt, Ranger Service Technical Assistant on 01439 772 700 or email@example.com
+We are not currently recruiting for Voluntary Rangers but if you are interested in becoming a Voluntary Ranger please contact Julia Jewitt, Ranger Service Technical Assistant on 01439 772 700 or email@example.com

 As it is important that our Voluntary Rangers are well matched and right for the role, we have a recruitment process which involves informal interviews and a training programme.

 One Voluntary Ranger, Paul Ming, says: 'Becoming a Voluntary Ranger (VR) gives me the opportunity to give something back after a lifetime of visiting and walking in the North York Moors.
 It is always a pleasure for me to be out in the park, to help with the upkeep of it and to share my enthusiasm of the moors with members of the public.
 I find it all very rewarding.

 My most unusual experience must be Operation Prang, an emergency scenario with the North York Moors Railway.
 Many VRs were involved and I had the role of “casualty with a broken leg” to be rescued by the emergency services.
 I received training about the Sea King Helicopter beforehand as I was to be airlifted from the scene.
 Unfortunately the helicopter had to leave for operational reasons and I miraculously recovered.